-Based on a stock price of 798 yen as of August 28, 2017, PC DEPOT has a PBR of 1.78, an ROE of 7.1%, and a PER of 24.9, with a dividend yield of 1.6%.
-The Company's stock price will be further adjusted in the market, reflecting factors such as the progress of service improvements for 400 thousand members, increase in new members, trends in service sales and the timing for bottoming-out earnings.
+Based on a stock price of 864 yen as of December 14, 2017, PC DEPOT has a PBR of 1.93, an ROE of 7.9%, and a PER of 24.8, with a dividend yield of 1.5%.
+The Company stock price will be further adjusted in the market, reflecting factors such as the progress of service improvements for about 400 thousand members, increase in new members, trends in service sales, and the timing for improving earnings.

 This report has been written based on an independent viewpoint, and therefore in principle it is not based on the Company's position on the matter herein.
-The objective of this report is to facilitate a deeper understanding of the Company on the part of investors, and as such does not recommend that investor investment in the Company, does not solicit such investment, and does not advise that such investment be made.
+The objective of this report is to facilitate a deeper understanding of the Company on the part of investors, and as such does not recommend investor investment in the Company, does not solicit such investment, and does not advise that such investment be made.
 The analyst who authored this report is wholly responsible for the content herein, and has no conflict of interest regarding the investment decisions of investors regarding the Company.
 This report is a presentation of the Analyst's opinion of the Company, and all unauthorized usage hereof is prohibited.